brettwooldridge/HikariCP/README.md

 Trust us, you don't want this feature -- even disabled -- in a production connection pool.
 *We consider even checking a boolean as inducing too much overhead into your queries and results.*
-HikariCP is *fast*.
-Given the time we have spent shaving off byte-codes off the the execution path, we say with confidence it is hard to imagine that there will ever be a anything faster.

 ----------------------------------------------------